 - Don’t be afraid to cut your faux branches and garland apart.
 I do this all the time!
 I save every little piece of green.
 Sometimes all you need are a couple sprigs of some pretty greens to make something look festive!

 - Take care of your great faux greens.
 When the season is over swish them in warm sudsy water, rinse them and let them air dry.
 They collect dust and grime and need to be cleaned.
-Just make sure they are totally dry before putting them away.
+Just make sure they are totally dry before putting them away. * Do not do this to greens that are lighted.

 - Straighten out the stems and branches before storing them away until next Christmas.